Difference Between MFT & LCSW Degrees

 Both occupations are expected to see much faster growth in job openings over the next several years than other jobs.

 For both MFT and LCSW degree-holders, typical salaries and job openings vary pretty widely across the country.
-For social workers, salaries are highest in Hawaii and the District of Columbia, while marriage and family therapists will find their highest wages in Maine and Hawaii.
+For social workers (child, family and school), average salaries are highest in New Jersey and New York, while marriage and family therapists will find their highest average wages in New Jersey and Utah.

 Median annual salary by state, top 10

-Job opportunities for social workers are most prevalent in Montana and South Carolina, while marriage and family therapist job openings have their highest concentrations in California and New Jersey.
+Job opportunities for child, family, and school social workers are most prevalent in Alaska and Rhode Island, while marriage and family therapist job openings have their highest concentrations in California and Minnesota.

 Employment per 1,000 jobs, top 10